hmrc/lisa-api/resources/public/api/conf/2.0/testdata/fund-release.md

                                                                                                     <p>HTTP status: <code class="code--slim">403 (Forbidden)</code></p>
                                                                                                     <pre class="code--block">
 {
-  "code": "SUPERSEDED_FUND_RELEASE_MISMATCH_ERROR",
+  "code": "SUPERSEDED_LIFE_EVENT_MISMATCH_ERROR",
-  "message": "originalFundReleaseId and the originalEventDate do not match the information in the original request" }
+  "message": "originalLifeEventId and the originalEventDate do not match the information in the original request" }
 </pre>
                                                                                                    </td>